Tail-Aware Density Forecasting of Locally Explosive Time Series: A Neural Network Approach: Monte Carlo Simulations

-The MDN (panel a) successfully captures this bimodality,\footnote{The bimodality becomes increasingly pronounced as the horizon extends from $h=1$ to $h=5$, and it is best captured by the MDN approach (see Section 3 in the Online Appendix).} exactly as predicted by the geometric decay of $|\psi_1|^{\alpha h}$.
-Moreover, employing skewed t-distribution mixture components proves beneficial: the MDN naturally outputs asymmetric and heavy-tailed predictive densities.
+The MDN (panel a) successfully captures the expected bimodality, exactly as predicted by the geometric decay of $|\psi_1|^{\alpha h}$.\footnote{The bimodality becomes increasingly pronounced as the horizon extends from $h=1$ to $h=5$, and it is best captured by the MDN approach (see Section 3 in the Online Appendix).} Moreover, employing skewed t-distribution mixture components proves beneficial: the MDN naturally outputs asymmetric and heavy-tailed predictive densities.
 In contrast, Nadaraya-Watson (panel d) produces a highly erratic predictive density, with substantial gaps and spikes, especially in data-sparse tail regions.
 The approaches of \cite{lanneOptimalForecastingNoncausal2012} and \cite{gourierouxNonlinearForeBack2025} exhibit similar irregular behavior.
 FlexZBoost (panel e) yields smoother estimates than kernel methods but displays small spurious bumps due to its inability to set certain cosine basis coefficients to zero.
 This prevents it from achieving the clean bimodal structure predicted by theory and confirms that general-purpose density estimators require substantial adaptation to capture locally explosive patterns.
+The Online Appendix, includes GIFs (Graphics Interchange Format) depicting the evolution of our MDN predictive densities across the entire grid of 5,000 conditioning points, for $h\in \{1,2,5\}$.

+Beyond density estimation, the MDN's ability to capture bimodality translates directly into realistic trajectory generation.
+Figure \ref{fig:sampled_traj} displays a trajectory obtained by iteratively sampling from the one-step-ahead predictive density, starting from an initial $X_0 = 0$ and using each sampled value as the next conditioning point.
+The resulting path exhibits both locally explosive dynamics and abrupt reversals that define noncausal processes, mirroring the behavior of a true MAR(0,1) simulation.
+Remarkably, when estimating the parameters of the MDN-sampled trajectory, one recovers a MAR(0,1) structure with coefficients close to the true data-generating process (see the Online Appendix for estimation details).
+We further demonstrate in the same appendix that this sampling procedure extends to higher-order anticipative models by providing an illustration for a MAR(0,2) process conditional on $\mathbf{X}_t=[X_t, X_{t-1}]$.
+This underscores our model’s capacity to effectively utilize multiple conditioning variables.